 DESCRIPTION: As with all public transit systems, operating costs for Metrolink have increased each year.
 Under the federal requirement of the installation of collision avoidance technology known as Positive Train Control (PTC), the ongoing operations of this critical safety technology has further added to an already increasing operating cost burden.
-At the time of this writing, the budget assumes an 8% increase from the previous year to continue existing service levels; however, preliminary discussion with Metrolink staff suggest the assumed 8% may not be sufficient to fund VCTC's obligation.
+VCTC's operating contribution increased by 3% from the previous year, however federal revenues generated by Metrolink service increased by 6% allowing VCTC to contribute more federal funds.
+The budget assumes continuing existing service levels including the Rail 2 Rail agreement with the Amtrak Pacific Surfliner.